selfcan/luci-app-netwiz/luci-app-netwiz/README.md

 ---
 ### Description
-`luci-app-netwiz` (Network Wizard) is a minimalist, safe, and non-destructive network configuration interface for OpenWrt/ImmortalWrt.
+**NetWiz(luci-app-netwiz)** is a minimalist, safe, and non-destructive network configuration interface for OpenWrt/ImmortalWrt.

+minimalist and ready out of the box.
+Built with rigorous, well-structured logic, it features an enterprise-grade LAN fail-safe mechanism, intelligent WAN protocol switching, smart validation, and automatic conflict detection for IPs, gateways, WAN, and LAN interfaces.
+The front-end delivers a smooth, fluid user experience, eliminating the traditional frustrations of “errors after saving” and frequent configuration conflicts.

 It is designed to be highly user-friendly for novices setting up secondary routers (DHCP/Static IP) or bypass routers.